hzrd149/blossom/Server.md

 The `/list/<pubkey>` endpoint must return a JSON array of "blob descriptors" that where uploaded by the specified pubkey

-The endpoint should also support a `since` and `until` query parameter to filter the returned "blob descriptors" by the `created` field
+The endpoint must also support a `since` and `until` query parameter to filter the returned "blob descriptors" by the `created` field

 #### List Authorization (optional)